Friday, 22 June 2018

 The meal was simple but satisfying.
 We began with plates of charcuterie (or vegetable macedoine) with salad.

-When the waitress took our order, she went outside, crossed the street, and disappeared into a low doorway, emerging some time later with our dishes.
+When the waitress took our order, she went out a side door, crossed the alley, and disappeared into a low doorway, emerging sometime later with our dishes.

 For the main course, the same thing happened.
 We had some rather spindly sausages with another mountain of salad, augmented by a plentiful supply of bread and a jug of wine.
 That filled us up completely and we retired to our tent feeling very pleased with the day.